yehonatanke/Image-Processing/Image Smoothing/README.md

 # Image Smoothing

-This project demonstrates various image processing techniques, including the creation of geometric shapes and the application of a smoothing algorithm.
+Demonstrates various image processing techniques, including the creation of geometric shapes and the application of a smoothing algorithm.

 ## Overview